Please ensure you read and understand the information below before submitting an application to adopt a dog

 7. If a dog is not located in Scotland we will not reserve it until its arrival here on the basis that a potential adopter would prefer to meet the dog before making a commitment.

-9. If an application progresses to the home check stage and is successful, the applicant will be given a copy of the Terms of Adoption.
+9. If an application progresses to the home visit stage and is successful, the applicant will be given a copy of the Terms of Adoption.
 Only when they agree to those terms will the adoption be given the final go-ahead.

 Our priority is to make sure that the dogs we rehome have the best possible future ahead of them and that our adopters have the love and companionship of a dog that is right for them.
-These are the most important parts of being in our Sand to Sofa family
+These are the most important parts of being in our Sand to Sofa family.